Nitrokey/nitrokey-documentation/source/components/software/nk-app1/index.rst

 .. dropdown:: AppImage

-   AppImage provide everything that is needed to get executed.
-It works like a .exe on Windows and does not need to be installed.
+   AppImage provide everything that is needed for execution and does not need to be installed.
    See `here <https://github.com/Nitrokey/nitrokey-app/releases/latest>`__ for our latest Nitrokey-App.AppImage file.
 After downloading the file, you need to make the file executable.
    You can do this by right-clicking on the file and choosing "Properties".
 Look for the option to make the file executable there.